AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 ### Energy resource sustainability

-The assessment of energy sustainability is based on an approach similar to the one presented for climate issues.
+The assessment of energy <!--consumption--> sustainability is based on an approach similar to the one presented for climate issues.
 This time, rather than comparing cumulative emissions to carbon budgets, the energy consumption of a scenario is compared to available energy resource budgets.
 Only biomass and electricity energy resources are studied in this work.
 To simplify the comparisons, the availabilities are checked in 2050.
 A more comprehensive approach would be to check the availability of energy resources on an annual basis.

-In the same way as for carbon budgets, a (political) allocation of energy resources for aviation is assumed.
-The choice of a reference value can, for example, be based on the contribution of the sector to world energy or oil consumption (of the order of 2 to 3% or 7 to 8%).
+In the same way as for carbon budgets, a (political <!--arbitrary-->) allocation of energy resources for aviation is assumed.
+The choice of a reference value can, for example, be based on the contribution <!--importance--> of the sector to world energy or oil consumption (of the order of 2 to 3% or 7 to 8%).
 Thus, a scenario can be considered sustainable from an energy point of view if the consumption of energy resources in 2050 does not exceed the energy resource budget considered.